John 1:23: Use of Malachi 3:1

+Independence of tradition vs Synoptics

+Keener says that although all four gospels apply the Isaiah text to John, only the Fourth Gospel places the citation to him.
+Because the gospel of John does not follow the Septuagint reading (unlike the Synoptics), some scholars take the quotation as reflecting an independent tradition about the Baptist; Keener regards it as reasonable that the historical John applied the text to himself, given his Synoptic pronouncements about the one whose way he prepared.
+Carson also notes this divergence: where the Septuagint of reads "prepare" (ἑτοιμάσατε), the John's Gospel has "make straight" (εὐθύνατε).

 Commentary from the Church Fathers

 Augustine: "So spoke Esaias: the prophecy was fulfilled in John the Baptist."

 Gregory the Great: "Ye know that the only-begotten Son is called the Word of the Father.
 Now we know, in the case of our own utterance, the voice first sounds, and then the word is heard.
 Thus John declares himself to be the voice, i. e. because he precedes the Word, and, through his ministry, the Word of the Father is heard by man."